-The City of Escondido is participating in an effort to improve water quality in our creeks and eventually the Pacific Ocean with other cities; key stakeholders; a public consultation panel; as well as the San Diego Regional Water Quality Control Board.
-The ultimate goal is to create a Water Quality Improvement Plan for each watershed in San Diego County.
-The Water Quality Improvement Plan sets out activities and projects that will be implemented to improve water quality and how we will measure improvement.
+Water Quality Improvement Plans (WQIPs) – WQIPs were developed for each of the City’s urbanized watersheds through coordination with other cities and a public consultation panel including stakeholders from the business, environmental, and regulatory communities.
+The WQIP sets out activities and projects that will be implemented to improve water quality and how we will measure improvement.
 The Plan can be adapted as we learn more about what works in improving water quality.